fossabot/RhoAmari/README.md

 # RhoAmari

 Life is unfair.
-API to survive.
-Made for You.
+Therefore Rho Amari API.
+Made for you.